-The “Face” of Your Business

 -Generating New Customers and Delighting Existing Ones

 A brand identity — one with a face, trust, and a mission — attracts people who agree with what your brand has to offer.
 But once these people become customers, that same brand identity gives them a sense of belonging.
-A good product generates customers, but a good brand generates advocates.
+A good product generates customers and increase your online traffic, but a good brand generates advocates.